Location and Description:

 From the South: From Route 41 in Readfield, turn left onto Main Street and continue for 6.1 miles, following Route 17.
 Turn left onto Sanderson’s Corner Road and follow it for 0.1 miles until it turns into Fayette Corner Road.
 After 1.4 miles, this road turns into Bamford Hill Road.
 Continue for 0.3 miles.
 The trailhead will be on your right.

-Allowable Uses: hiking, nature observation, cross-country skiing, snowshoeing, hunting in season.
+Allowable Uses: hiking, nature observation, cross-country skiing, and snowshoeing.
 Snowmobiling is permitted on designated snowmobile trails only.
 Dogs are allowed on a leash or under voice command.
 Please clean up after your pets.

 Trail: Trail access: The trail is accessed on the Bamford Hill Road.
 The trail is a relatively easy one mile walk through wetlands and forests that ends at a junction